phihag/bup/div/data_structures.md

 court_id*     ID of this court (often 1, 2, 3..)
-description   Description of where this court is. match_id      The match_id property of the match currently being played on this court.
+description   Description of where this court is. match_id      The match_id property of the match currently being played on this court. chair         "west" - Umpire chair to the west at displaymode, "east" - Umpire chair to the east of the displaymode.

 match